-Conveyancing solicitor, Brett Lawrence, who is manages Slee Blackwell’s Braunton office explains the Government’s energy saving initiative and identifies some potential concerns for homeowners
+Conveyancing solicitor, Brett Lawrence, who is manages Slee Blackwell’s South Molton office explains the Government’s energy saving initiative and identifies some potential concerns for homeowners

 The Department of Energy and Climate Change has recently introduced the Green Deal.
 From Monday 28th January 2013 homeowners (but not people who rent their homes) have been entitled to arrange a Green Deal Assessment of their property free of charge.